Machine Learning

 Supervised Learning Models

-Nearest Neighbor (K-NN)
+Nearest Neighbors (K-NN)

 K-NN, where K represents the number of "Nearest Neighbors" to consider is a methodology in which things (or people) are classified based on a number of predetermined features and grouped (classified) based on the similarity of those features.